-Note: This 7 Habits of Highly Effective People summary is part of an ongoing project to summarise The 70 Best Books on Productivity.
+Note: This 7 Habits of Highly Effective People summary is part of an ongoing project to summarise The Best Productivity Books of All Time.

 The 7 Habits of Highly Effective People Review

 The 7 Habits of Highly Effective People has sold millions of copies since 1989 and is among the most influential personal development books of all time.
 And though it would be easy to mistake for just-another-collection of life-hacks – it’s anything but.

 The 7 Habits is a perennial masterpiece on leading a happy, productive and purposeful existence.
 It’s a full-featured manual for life.

 The good news?
 As full-featured manuals go, it’s astoundingly easy to read.
 Stephen Covey was a preacher, professor, doctor of religious education, Harvard MBA, entrepreneur and leadership coach – collecting scores of clients across countless seminars and engagements.
 These diverse experiences are essential to his ability to teach with coherence and clarity.

 That said, The 7 Habits is not an ‘easy-read’.
 The book is densely seamed with concepts and frameworks.
 Its chapters brim with mind-opening, perspective-tilting principles.
 And there’s no avoiding the chest-clenching, ground-shifting challenges Covey constantly issues to search within, reflect deeply and make basic changes to your life.